Puerto Rico's weather forecasters fight worry and fatigue to stay focused

 "Again, of course there is damage to some things, including comms, cell towers down etc.," wrote another staffer, Jose Alamo.
 "But I feel confident that we saves a lot of lives this time!"

-When Hurricane Maria tore through the US territory Wednesday, reducing homes to rubble and taking out its power grid, it also took down Puerto Rico's two weather radars.
+When Hurricane Maria tore through the US commonwealth on Wednesday, reducing homes to rubble and taking out its power grid, it also took down Puerto Rico's two weather radars.
 The National Weather Service in Miami took over some of the responsibilities.

 Larry Kelley, a forecaster for the Miami National Weather Service office, said, "We are working together to help serve the people of Puerto Rico and the US Virgin Islands."